maneaterrbug/league_logistic_regression/deliverables/writeup.md

 *Modeling*

 We used SKlearn.LogisticRegression() trained using a train-test split of 80-20.
-Of our 80% training set, we performed grid crossvalidation among 10 subsets and with a grid composed of C (model complexity) values ranging from 1 to 100.
+Of our 80% training set, we performed grid cross-validation among 10 subsets and with a grid composed of C (model complexity) values ranging from 1 to 100.
 Ultimately, it was determined by comparing F1 scores that the model performed the  strongest with a C-value of 16, receiving an F1 score of 0.76.
 Finally, with our hyperparameters tuned, we trained the model on the train set.

 *Assessing Results*